leviv/PutItInPark/README.md

 If the scripts fail to run, you may have to manually run the `CREATE TABLE` command with each of the 3 table schemas before populating with data.

 ### Frontend

-The information for running the frontend locally exists in `Setup.md` in this same directory.
+The information for running the frontend locally exists at `client/README.md`.